 For project managers and landscape architects specifying wholesale plant material in commercial or council contexts, the following specification language and requirements are recommended:

-Cape Nursery holds current NIASA accreditation and operates UV water sterilisation across all irrigation.
+Cape Nursery holds current biosecurity programme and operates UV water sterilisation across all irrigation.
 All growing media is tested and pathogen-free.
 Traceability documentation is available on request for any batch.
-Contact sales@capenursery.com.au.
+Contact accounts@capenursery.com.au.

 The cost-benefit case

-The marginal cost of specifying NIASA-accredited supply over non-accredited supply is typically zero to modest — most commercial wholesale suppliers in the east Australian market are NIASA accredited.
+The marginal cost of specifying supply over non-accredited supply is typically zero to modest — most commercial wholesale suppliers in the east Australian market are best-practice.
 The cost of a Phytophthora site contamination is, by contrast, substantial and long-term.
 The risk-adjusted case for biosecurity-based specification is clear, and the specification language required to enforce it is straightforward.

 For projects on previously infested sites, or on sites adjacent to natural bushland (where Phytophthora is a significant conservation concern), the biosecurity specification requirements should be treated as non-negotiable components of the project brief.